vitroid/GenIce/temp_README.md

 ## Integration with MDAnalysis

 GenIce2 is now integrated with MDAnalysis.
-See the Jupyter notebooks (.ipynb) for usage.

 # References